Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 This is what I started with and you can see what a mess my side yard is with all my random wood!

-I wanted to make a smaller box so I measured my wood to 18 inches.
-I cut two 18 inch pieces for the sides out of 5 inch wood fence and two 3 5/8 pieces for the ends.
-I wanted a skinnier bottom so I used a 3.5 inch wood fence and cut it 16 3/4 inches long.
-Change the sizes based on how big you want the box!
+I wanted to make a smaller wooden box so I measured my wood to 18 inches.
+I cut two 18 inch pieces for the sides out of 5-inch wide wood fence and two 3 5/8 pieces for the ends.

 So to sum up: